Camouflage in nature

 The gliding lizard (Draco volans) is distributed in Southeast Asia, Malaysia, Indonesia, and the Philippines.
 It is also called flying lizard, which is not a very descriptive name, as it is not able to truly fly, but glides from one tree to another by spreading out its ribs, which are connected by a wing-like membrane, called a patagia.

-This gliding lizard is almost invisible, sitting on the lichen-covered trunk of a betel palm (Areca catechu), Bali, Indonesia.
+This gliding lizard is almost invisible, sitting on the lichen-covered trunk of an areka palm (Areca catechu), Bali, Indonesia. – You may read about this palm on the page Nature: Nature’s patterns.
 (Photo copyright © by Kaj Halberg)

 The Eurasian golden plover (Pluvialis apricaria) breeds in Arctic and Northern Temperate areas, from Iceland and Scotland in the west, across northern Europe to central Siberia.
 Further east, it is replaced by the Pacific golden plover (P. fulva), whose breeding area reaches western Alaska, and in the remaining part of North America by the American golden plover (P. dominica).
 All three are very similar, with golden-speckled back and black breast in breeding plumage.

 The generic name is from the Latin pluvia (‘rain’).
 Formerly, it was believed that when golden plovers flocked, it would mean imminent rain.
 In Icelandic folklore, the arrival of the first golden plover means that spring has come.

 This nest of a Eurasian golden plover, at Þingvellir, Iceland, is very well camouflaged, as the pattern on the eggs resemble the straw and lichens, surrounding the nest.
 (Photo copyright © by Kaj Halberg)